 For more information, contact D-WiP at firstname.lastname@example.org

-D-WiP will be hosting their seventh conference, entitled "Embodied Voices: Phenomenological, Hermeneutical, and Psychoanalytic Approaches to Health" (co-sponsored and co-organized with Duquesne Minorities and Philosophy and Graduate Students in Philosophy), on 26-28 February 2021.
-The keynote address will be given by Dr. Gail Weiss (George Washington University).
-The plenary talk will be given by Dr. Megan Craig (Stonybrook University).
+D-WiP hosted their seventh conference, entitled "Embodied Voices: Phenomenological, Hermeneutical, and Psychoanalytic Approaches to Health" (co-sponsored and co-organized with Duquesne Minorities and Philosophy and Graduate Students in Philosophy), on 26-28 February 2021.
+The keynote address was given by Dr. Gail Weiss (George Washington University).
+The plenary talk was given by Dr. Megan Craig (Stonybrook University).

 D-WiP has organized several conferences, which usually begin with a roundtable as an avenue for discussing the presence of women and women's issues in academia.
 Throughout the day, graduate students and faculty members from various institutions around the world present papers.